-Donner Creek meets Objectives 1 and 3, but the flow regime is less flexible than in other reaches.
+Donner Creek meets objectives 1 and 3, but the flow regime is less flexible than in other reaches.
 This section of Donner Creek is a relatively small, heavily modified reach.
 The reach below Donner Lake Dam is approximately 2.6 miles long.
-This is the first regulated stream to flow into the Truckee River, and has potential spawning and rearing habitat.
+This is the first regulated stream to flow into the Truckee River, and has potential spawning and rearing habitat for rainbow trout, brown trout, mountain whitefish, and Lahontan cutthroat trout.
+Stocked LCT, likely from Donner Lake, are sometimes present in Donner Creek.
 Restoration has occurred on a tributary reach (Cold Creek), and future projects are likely within this reach.
-A small volume of appropriately allocated water in this reach will enhance fish habitat.
-Any flow requests should take into account the Donner Lake homeowners' needs and the minimum reservoir levels for summer recreational interests.
+Additional releases from Donner Lake above the minimum, if available, enhance fish habitat, particularly in summer months.
+Releases from Donner Lake after Labor Day should be scheduled over a long period of time to meet preferred flows and to avoid large short-term releases of water.
+Any Summer releases, through Labor Day, should consider the Donner Lake homeowner's needs and the preferred minimum reservoir levels for summer recreational interests.